ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/syllabus-data-abstraction.md

 skills that they need to be successful in this course, subsequent courses, and the field of web development.
-In order to help students remain organized and to effectively prepare for classes, the course instructor will maintain a class schedule with reading assignments and presentation slides, available at on this site.
+In order to help students remain organized and to effectively prepare for classes, the course instructor will maintain a class schedule with reading assignments and presentation slides, available on this site.
 During the class sessions students will also be required to download, use, and modify Python software components and data sets that are made available through means such as the course web site or a GitHub repository.